 Therapy, as in psychotherapy, is a longer term depth process that works on resolving core issues around early relationships, attachment, trauma, abuse and shame that are impacting your daily life.
 We dive deep into your life and your history.
-In practice, the two overlap a lot and where we go depends on what you need and what you are ready for.
+In practice, the two can overlap a lot and where we go depends on what you need and what you are ready for.

 How long will this take?

 That depends on what you are wanting help with and how deep the issue is.
 Sometimes, an issue can be resolved in 5-10 sessions.
 Often, it takes longer.
 For couples with entrenched patterns, you can expect at least 6 months, if not longer.
 If you know you want short-term counseling, let’s discuss that and see if my work is an appropriate fit for you.

 Isn’t therapy expensive?

-Yes, it can be.
+It can be.
 And, it can be one of the best investments that you make in yourself and your future.
 Therapy is an opportunity to deal with all those stuck patterns and ways of relating that are getting in your way, including financially.
 Doing that takes time and commitment.
 On a practical note, I do have sliding scale spots available occasionally - Feel free to inquire about that.